 Opened in 2009, the resort was named Best Spa Resort in Norway in both 2010 and 2011 at the prestigious World Travel Awards.
 The stylish spa has indoor and outdoor areas with pool and jacuzzi, as well as a large gym.
 It offers all the usual treatments, from hot stone body massage to facials, as well as a range of spa packages, including a full romantic après-ski package, a mother and daughter package and even a family package, all using Dermalogica products.
 Children have their own spa too.

-Situated 800 metres above sea level and only a few metres from Norefjell Ski Resort, the Quality Spa & Resort Norefjell also boasts great views of Gaustatoppen.
+Situated 800 meters above sea level and only a few meters from Norefjell Ski Resort, the Quality Spa & Resort Norefjell also boasts great views of Gaustatoppen.

-Soltrand Hotel is situated right by the Bjørnefjord only 30 kilometres south of Bergen in Fjord Norway.
+Soltrand Hotel is situated right by the Bjørnefjord only 30 kilometers south of Bergen in Fjord Norway.